omaray/Generator/README.md

 The program sits on top of JavaFx and hence gives a nice (but basic) user interface to play with.

-Note: this was project didn't use Maven and hence all the libraries were copied locally.
+Note: this project doesn't use Maven and hence all the libraries were copied locally.
 There is also a dependency on the proto compiler executable.
 Perhaps a pom.xml file will be added in the future to show the libraries that are needed.